martylamb/boom/README.md

 }
 ```

-## Before & After Filters

-Spark provides [before and after filters](http://sparkjava.com/documentation.html#filters) that allow you to process a request or response before and after a given route.
-In spark, these are provided on a per-route basis.
-Boom extends this to allow for global before and after filters via `before(Filter F)` and `after(Filter f)`.
-The filters supplied to these methods are appended to Boom-global lists of before and after filters.
-Whenever a new Route is added, the global before and after filters are first added for the path/acceptType of the new Route, and then the Spark method to add the Route is provided.

-These global filters can be removed via `removeBefore(Filter f)` and `removeAfter(Filter f)`, or can be completely reset via `clearBefore()` and `clearAfter()`.

 ## Debug Mode

 If the environment variable or system property `BOOM_DEBUG` is "1", then certain behaviors are modified to support development (described here and there below).